IMPRS: Earn your PhD in 3 years

-The IMPRS for Astronomy and Astrophysics (formerly known as IMPRS for Radio and Infrared Astronomy) is a collaboration of the Max-Planck-Institut für Radioastronomie, the University of Bonn, and the University of Cologne.
+The International Max Planck Research School (IMPRS) of Astronomy and Astrophysics is a joint doctoral program of the Max-Planck-Institut for Radioastronomy, the University of Bonn, and the University of Cologne.

 The school offers a broad spectrum of topics in observational and theoretical, galactic and extragalactic astrophysics, observational and theoretical cosmology, fundamental physics with astronomical tools and instrumentation.
-Despite the expertise in radio astronomy of the MPIfR the IMPRS for Astronomy and Astrophysics provides the opportunity for scientific activity in all fields of contemporary science, all modern techniques, methods and energy bands.
-The IMPRS for Astronomy and Astrophysics offers a competitive PhD program on the basis of a tightly structured curriculum, including:
+In addition to the main expertise in radio and (sub-) mm astronomy of the MPIfR, there are PhD topics in a broad range of contemporary astrophysics, techniques, methods and energy bands.

-- Thesis committees monitoring the progress of each student and provide scientific feedback to the PhD course
+• Thesis committees monitoring the progress of each student